openaps/AndroidAPSdocs/docs/EN/Hardware/Libre3.rst

 Current restrictions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  It's currently not confirmed if this solution is working with US version of the Freestyle Libre 3 sensors!
+-  This solution currently does not work with the US variant of Libre3
--  The app will only work for arm64 systems (64 bit systems).
-Most modern phones are supported.
-If you are unsure, just try to install the patch and try to start the app.
+-  If you have a rooted system, you have to hide it.
+You can find instructions here: [Link](https://www.reddit.com/r/Freestylelibre/comments/s22vlr/comment/hw2p4th/?utm_source=share\&utm_medium=web2x\&context=3).
--  If you have a rooted system, you need to cover the root.
-Here you got some instructions: `link <https://www.reddit.com/r/Freestylelibre/comments/s22vlr/comment/hw2p4th/?utm_source=share&utm_medium=web2x&context=3>`_.
+   (There are several apps to find out if the smartphone is rooted, one of them is e.g. [root-checker.org](https://root-checker.org/))
--  Juggluco (required app to receive the libre3 readings) does only support English, Dutch and Italian languages.
-The patched Libre3 app does support: ar, de, es, fr, hi, in, it, ja, ko, my, nl, pt, ru, th, tr and vi.
+-  The Juggluco app only supports English, Dutch and Italian languages.

 Step 1: Download and setup the patched LibreLink-App
 ==================================================